 - Clear tote with lid to hold pots (tall enough to enclose pots with plants inside)

-These are two of my favourite books on plant propagation.
+These are some of my favorite books on plant propagation.
 They have photo tutorials for growing plants from a variety of methods.
-Once you know the basics, it’s super fun and addictive!
+Once you know the basics, it’s super fun and addictive.

 Select your donor plant the day before you take cuttings and water the roots deeply if needed.